goete/The-Other-90/README.md

 Words for Word Recollection found on https://github.com/first20hours/google-10000-english.

+Logos were both generated using https://aitestkitchen.withgoogle.com/tools/image-fx.
+The given prompt was, after much
+deliberation:
+Make a logo for a game called "The Other 90" with the slogan "Maximize Your Mentality".
+Include both the name and the tagline in the image .
+Spell all the words correctly and don't omit any.

 ## User Stories

 1. As a user, I want to be able to choose which game mode and difficulty I am going to play.
 2. As a user, I want to be able to see a list of my high scores for each game and difficulty.
 3. As a user, I want to be able to see a list of all the words in the "Seen the word game" that I saw in the previous round.
 4. As a user, I want to be able to have my high score separate from other people's by my name.
 5. As a user, I want to be able to be able to actually play the games.
 6. As a user, I want to be able to see the time I have for each turn.